The History of CASA of the Continental Divide (CASACD)

 A Mission Statement for CASA of the Continental Divide was adopted on July 20, 1998.
 It was “CASA of the Continental Divide will advocate for the best interest of children by interfacing with agencies and families to ultimately ensure a safe, permanent home for every child.”
 A three person incorporated board of directors was formed and Articles of Incorporation were filed in late July of that year.
 Membership in the National CASA association was granted in August.
 Bylaws were adopted on November 30, 1998 and CASA of the Continental Divide was established as a 501c3 February 18, 1999.

 Our first case was assigned in March 2000.
 In the first year and a half we provided services in Eagle and Summit counties.
 We began providing services in Clear Creek County in 2001 and in Lake County in January 2002.

 Programs and Accomplishments

 Child Advocacy: The heart of our program is serving children who are involved in a Dependency & Neglect (D&N) case.
 These children have been abused or neglected by their parents, and, nearly always, removed from their home.
 Each D&N case referred by a judge is assigned a CASA volunteer who makes a commitment to advocate for the child/ren for the duration of the case, for perhaps as long as twelve to eighteen months.

-1) Determine if an appropriate treatment plan has been created for the child, whether appropriate services are being provided to the child and family, and whether the treatment plan is progressing in a timely manner.
+1) Determine if an appropriate plan for reunification with their parents has been created for the child, that appropriate services are being provided to the child and family, and whether the treatment plan is progressing in a timely manner.